ZcashFoundation/zebra/README.md

 There are a few bugs in Zebra that we're still working on fixing:
 - [In rare cases, Zebra panics on shutdown #1678](https://github.com/ZcashFoundation/zebra/issues/1678)
-  - For examples, see [#2055](https://github.com/ZcashFoundation/zebra/issues/2055) and [#2209](https://github.com/ZcashFoundation/zebra/issues/2209)
+  - See [#2209](https://github.com/ZcashFoundation/zebra/issues/2209) for an example.
-  - These panics can be ignored, unless they happen frequently
+  - These panics can be ignored, unless they happen frequently.
 - [Interrupt handler does not work when a blocking task is running #1351](https://github.com/ZcashFoundation/zebra/issues/1351)
   - Zebra should eventually exit once the task finishes.
 Or you can forcibly terminate the process.